AT alert triggered

 Five people died in avalanches in the mountains of western Austria on Friday – four in Tyrol alone and one in Vorarlberg.
 At the request of the Tyrol State Warning Center, the Austrian Armed Forces will be on avalanche assistance duty in Tyrol on Saturday.

-The operation is currently planned for Saturday until 6 p.m., according to the Ministry of Defense.
-Reconnaissance flights are planned to assess the situation, as well as transporting mountain rescue personnel, who will then carry out avalanche blasting and winch rescues.
+The operation was planned for Saturday until 6 p.m., according to the Ministry of Defense.
+Reconnaissance flights to assess the situation and transport mountain rescue personnel are planned, who will then carry out avalanche blasting and winch rescues.

 This article has been automatically translated,